tarabobinac/PawnGame/README.md

 # The Pawn Game - U.S. Chess Center #
 ## By Tara Bobinac ##

-**Credits**
-This application uses Open Source components.
+**Credits**: This application uses Open Source components.
 You can find the source code of this open source project along with license information below.
 I acknowledge and am grateful to developer https://github.com/amir650 for their contributions to open source.
 The merging of different parts of the code and especially the GUI are all thanks to them.

 **Project**: BlackWidow-Chess https://github.com/amir650/BlackWidow-Chess
 **License (LGPL-2.1)**: https://github.com/git/git/blob/master/LGPL-2.1